Skip to Content

 • And much more.

 This site is dedicated to providing useful tools and advice for “best practices” as experienced by the author.
-While David shares his methods, he encourages open discussion in the site’s Forum—professionally and respectfully—since there are always new ideas and better ways to improve QC.
+While sharing these methods, he encourages open discussion in the site’s Forum—professionally and respectfully—since there are always new ideas and better ways to improve QC,s performance.

 Ultimately, inspections and daily reports are the backbone of Quality Control.
-Combined with strong preparatory meetings and consistent field presence, they create a smoother construction process.
+Combined with strong preparatory meetings and constant & consistent field presence, they create a smoother construction process for all.
 David emphasizes collaboration with the COR, SSI, SSHO, PM, and directors to resolve issues early and implement improvements effectively.

 USACE Certification